schambon/SimRunner/README.md

 ### Template variables (interdependant fields)

-It is possible to create _variables_, which you can reuse multiple times in a template.
+It is possible to create _variables_, which are evaluated once and reused multiple times in a template.

 For example, look at this `templates` section: